a-sit-plus/wallet-issuing-backend/README.md

  - Providing a demo web page showing QR codes to initialize a Wallet App
  - Endpoint for issuing of a new pupil ID at `/issue?keyId={keyId}&token={token}`
  - Providing a revocation list
+ - Store references for issued credentials
+ - Provide an endpoint for the revocation list

 TODO:
  - Validate keyId of the client before issuing new VC